privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     /**
      * Set preferredTokenType to your favourite token type.
-     * If the choosed token will be triggered,
+     * If the choosen token is triggered, it will be used to authenticate directly
-     * it will be used first.
+     * without having to press the button for the type.
      */
     'preferredTokenType' => 'otp',